am263129/King-Mufasa/README.md

 React.js, Next.js, Tailwindcss is my best favourite couples.

-(Needless to say, I am man and this is my fav character Ada in RE6)
+(Needless to say, I am man and this avatar is my fav character Ada in RE6)
 <!--
 **** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.